nefarianblack/Awesome-Design-Twitter/README.md

 # About

 A curated list of awesome Design Twitter accounts worth following inspired by [Awesome iOS Twitter](https://github.com/carolanitz/Awesome-iOS-Twitter)
-The list is divided into the categories People, Conferences and Blogs.
+The list is divided into the categories People, Agencies, Conferences and Blogs.
 There is no defined order in each category.
 If you want to contribute, please read [CONTRIBUTING.md](https://github.com/nefarianblack/Awesome-Design-Twitter/blob/master/CONTRIBUTING.md).

 Feel free to add other follow worthy Twitter accounts.